 Jersey's planning system extends to the marine environment, and the bridging Island Plan includes a policy regime that responds to known and potential future developments related to a range of activities such as offshore utility scale renewable energy development, aquaculture and shoreline management.
-The bridging Island Plan also seeks to ensure that the impact of development on areas of high marine biodiversity and seascape value is given significant weight in the decision making process, and extends the boundary for the Coastal National Park to best regulate and limit development of the unique intertidal zones and offshore reefs.
+The bridging Island Plan also seeks to ensure that the impact of development on areas of high marine biodiversity and seascape value is given significant weight in the decision making process and creates a new Protected Coastal Area to best regulate and limit development of the unique intertidal zones and offshore reefs.